Collage showing money and a pig money box

 If you are aged 19+ and in receipt of active benefits (e.g. Job Seeker’s Allowance, Employment Support Allowance, Universal Credit) and studying below level 3 you may be eligible for free or discounted study depending on your selected course.

 If your employer is intending to pay for your course a signed Employer Authority Form should be supplied to you at enrolment.
+The College will issue an invoice to the employer which must be paid on receipt.

 Download Employer Authority Form (pdf)